ahaythorpe/PL-300-Exam-Notes/README.md

 Graphical bar chart of frequency counts

 ## Use Case - Column Distribution:
-Helps you spot data skew — e.g., if 80% of records belong to one product, that could affect modeling.
+Helps you spot data skew — e.g., if 80% of records belong to one product that could affect modeling.

 ## 💡 Exam Tip: